The Big Move - Entry #2

 The Challenges of Starting Over

 The first days in Seoul were overwhelming.
-Navigating the streets, deciphering menus, figuring out public transport—everything was new.
-Even grocery shopping became an adventure (What is this?
+Navigating the streets, deciphering menus, figuring out public transport.
+Everything was new.
+Even grocery shopping became a stress trip.
+What is this?
 How much?
-And how do I cook it?).
+And how do I cook it?

 But with every challenge, came small victories.